Will Smith Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA among all MLB pitching staffs (4.40).
+- The Phillies' 4.47 team ERA ranks 21st among all MLB pitching staffs.

-- Phillies pitchers combine to give up 65 home runs (one per game), the ninth-fewest in baseball.
+- Phillies pitchers combine to give up 67 home runs (one per game), the ninth-fewest in the league.

-- Nola gets the start for the Phillies, his 14th of the season.
-He is 5-4 with a 4.30 ERA and 77 strikeouts in 81 2/3 innings pitched.
+- Walker gets the start for the Phillies, his 14th of the season.
+He is 5-3 with a 5.04 ERA and 53 strikeouts in 64 1/3 innings pitched.

-- His last appearance was on Monday against the Detroit Tigers, when the righty tossed seven innings, surrendering no earned runs while giving up just one hit.
+- In his most recent appearance on Tuesday, the righty went seven scoreless innings against the Detroit Tigers while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.